User Guide#

 print(f"Found {len(local_dataset)} local recordings.")

-will scan the specified directory for EEG files and construct the dataset from the local file system.
-This is useful for environments without internet access or when you want to work with your own curated datasets.
+With download=False, eegdash scans cache_dir for EEG files and builds the dataset from the local file system.
+Use this for offline environments, air-gapped machines, or your own curated datasets.

 Accessing Data from the Dataset#